DavidNash2024/Win32xx/samples/ToolBarDemo/Readme.txt

 The other ToolBar options include:
 * Changing the size of the ToolBar images by setting a different image list for the ToolBar.
 * Resetting the ToolBar back to its default layout.

+There is also a ToolBar displayed over the view window.
+This ToolBar will align itself to the Top, Left, Right or Bottom edge depending which button is pressed.

 Features demonstrated in this example
 =====================================